xinyee20/tp/docs/UserGuide.md

 #### 4.2.4.
 Unflag attendance of a student: `unflagatt`

-You can use this command to unflag attendance of a specific student after you flagged and checked the student's attendance at the end of class.
+You can use this command to unflag attendance of a specific student that was flagged after you have checked that the student attended a replacement class.

 **Format:**

-`unflagatt name/NAME matric/STUDENT_NUMBER`
+<br>`unflagatt name/NAME matric/STUDENT_NUMBER`
+<br>`unflagatt 1`

 **Example:**

-A student named `Aaron Tan` with student number `A0123456B` from another tutorial group decided to join your tutorial lesson `1-2` of tutorial group `G04`.
-You previously flagged his attendance and now wants to unflag it after checking with his tutor after your tutorial lesson. `Aaron Tan` is the first person on the student list so his `index` number is 1.
+A student named `Aaron Tan` with student number `A0123456B` from your tutorial group `G04` decided to go for another tutorial class for lesson `1-2`.
+You previously flagged his attendance and now wants to unflag it after checking that he has attended the replacement class. `Aaron Tan` is the first person on the student list so his `index` number is 1.

+<ins>Method 1</ins> <br>
-Unlagging a student's attendance for a tutorial lesson:
+Unflagging a student's attendance for a tutorial lesson by his `name` and `student number`:

 1. Type `unflagatt name/Aaron Tan matric/A0123456B` into the _Command Box_.
 2. Press `Enter` to execute.

+<ins>Method 2</ins><br>
+Unflagging a student's attendance for a tutorial lesson by his `index` number:

+1. Type `unflagatt 1` into the _Command Box_.
+2. Press `Enter` to execute.

 Outcome:

 1. The _Result Display_ will show a success message.
-2. His attendance will now be flagged for future follow-up actions.
+2. His attendance will now be unflagged.

 #### 4.2.5.
 Export attendance as CSV file: `exportatt`